best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 This section is aimed at those who manage analysts in government or act as product owners for analytical code.

-Learning from previous projects, we've found that management of reproducible analytical pipeline (RAP) projects requires:
+Learning from previous projects, we've found that successful reproducible analytical pipeline (RAP) projects require:
 * Intention to transform and improve the quality of the wider business process around the project, not just automating an existing process.
 * Committed, skilled resource for the duration of the project and for ongoing maintenance for the life span of the product.
 * Motivation for the project and personal development from those working on the project.